Monday, January 2, 2012

 There are rules for those wandering into the desert.
 Carry a compass.
 Carry lots of water.
 Hike slowly.
 Always, unlike me, travel in pairs.
 Always know where you are – memorize landmarks.
-When confronted by a mountain lion that may have wandered down from the Chisos, stand your ground and curse at it and throw rocks.
+When confronted by a mountain lion that may have wandered down from the Chisos in search for small desert prey, stand your ground and curse at it and throw rocks.
 It works.
-When confronted by a bear, be calm and slowly back away.
+Close to the mountain edge one may be confronted by a bear.
+Be calm and slowly back away.
 If you find yourself trapped in a pack of javelina (wild pig), don’t worry about it.
 They won’t notice you unless you get within two feet, then they will run.
 When you meet a rattlesnake, apologize for the disturbance, and make a detour.
 When you meet a family of hare, stop and laugh at their antics.

 Above all, don’t fear the desert.
 Just know that it isn’t going to take care of you.

 And there is more to the desert that you should know.
 The human inhabitants – the desert rats.
 They live there, in places like Terlingua and Study Butte (pronounced Stoody Boot) and Breaking Wind Ranch.
 They are rock hounds, photographers, geology buffs, cactus gardeners, and tour guides.
 They tolerate visitors.
 And they will tell you the truth of the desert if you shut up and open your ears and listen carefully.